qmasingarbe/pymiere/README.md

 ### Versions
   * support Python 2 & 3
   * Tested with **Adobe Premiere Pro version 13.0 (2019)** and version 11.0 (2017).
-I higly recommand the 2019 version because some functionality are not available in the previous versions.
+I highly recommend the 2019 version because some functionality are not available in the previous versions.
 Should work for version 2017+ though.
   * Tested on Windows (10)

 ## Contact